kaazing/dotnet.client.tutorials/jms/UniversalWindowsPlatform/README.md

 ## Steps for building the project

 * Load the solution `JmsDemo.sln` in Microsoft Visual Studio
-* Using NuGet Package Manager, update the references to Kaazing.Enterprise and Xamarin.Forms. *If necessary, remove installed Kaazing.Enterprize and Xamarin.Forms NuGet packages and add them again.*
+* Execute 'Build/Build All'

 ## Interact with Kaazing .NET WebSocket JMS Client API

-Detailed instructions to create Kaazing .NET WebSocket JMS Demo from scratch to be able to send and receive messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-dotnet/o_dev_dotnet.html).
+Detailed instructions to create Kaazing .NET WebSocket JMS Tutorial from scratch to be able to send and receive messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-dotnet/o_dev_dotnet.html).

 ## API Documentation